Nozu Michitsura

-Field Marshal The Marquis Nozu Michitsura (野津 道貫) was a Japanese field marshal and leading figure in the early Imperial Japanese Army.
+Field Marshal Marquess Nozu Michitsura (野津 道貫) was a Japanese field marshal and leading figure in the early Imperial Japanese Army.

 Biography

 Nozu was born in Kagoshima as the second son of a low-ranking samurai of the Satsuma Domain.
 He studied Japanese swordsmanship under Yakumaru Kaneyoshi, a noted instructor within Satsuma Domain, and was appointed a company commander during the Boshin War of the Meiji Restoration.
 Nozu was at every major battle in the war, from the Battle of Toba–Fushimi, to the Battle of Aizu and the Battle of Hakodate.

 After the war, Nozu went to Tokyo, and in March 1871, was appointed as a major in the 2nd Brigade of the fledgling Imperial Japanese Army.
 He was promoted to lieutenant colonel in August 1872, and colonel in January 1874 upon his appointment as chief of staff of the Imperial Guards Brigade.
 From July to October 1876, Nozu traveled to the United States, where he attended the Centennial Exhibition in Philadelphia.
 Soon after his return to Japan, he had the unpleasant task of fighting against his former Satsuma clansmen in the Satsuma Rebellion.
 In February 1877, Nozu was appointed chief of staff of the 2nd Brigade, and was stationed in Bungo Province, in Kyushu – the heartland of the rebellion, from May to August 1877.

 In November 1878, Nozu was promoted to major general, and subsequently served as commander of the Tokyo Military District.
 In February 1884, Nozu accompanied War Minister Ōyama Iwao, on a year-long tour of Europe to examine the military systems of various European nations.
 In July 1884, he was elevated to the title of baron (danshaku) in the kazoku peerage system by Emperor Meiji.
 From February to April 1885, Nozu was sent to Beijing in Qing Dynasty China as a military attaché.
 On his return to Japan in May 1885, he was promoted to lieutenant general and made commander of the Hiroshima Military District.